-Alternative SE-PLR-2: Templeton-Paso South River Road Route, when paired with Alternative SE-1: Templeton Substation Expansion, would meet the Transmission Objective.
+Alternative SE-PLR-2: Templeton-Paso South River Road Route, when paired with Alternative SE-1A: Templeton Substation Expansion -230/70 kV Substation, would meet the Transmission Objective.
 As described in Section 3.4.1, expansion of the existing Templeton Substation would not, on its own, fully meet the Distribution Objective; however, it could potentially be deployed alongside another alternative that would meet distribution system needs.

 No legal, regulatory, or technical constraints have been identified for Alternative SE-PLR-2: Templeton-Paso South River Road Route.
-Construction of the new power line and interconnections with the expanded Templeton Substation and the existing San Miguel-Paso Robles 70 kV Transmission Line would be relatively standard operations for PG&E and NEET West, and there is no reason to believe that the facilities could not be installed in accordance with applicable regulations and that adequate land entitlements could not be acquired for the power line route.
+Construction of the new power line and interconnections with the expanded Templeton Substation and the existing San Miguel-Paso Robles 70 kV Transmission Line would be relatively standard technical operations for PG&E and HWTNEET West, and there are no anticipated regulatory hurdles that would preclude development of this route is no reason to believe that the facilities could not be installed in accordance with applicable regulations and that adequate land entitlements could not be acquired for the power line route.